Welcome To Relief From Your Painful Feet

 Custom made orthotics - the holy grail for foot care?

-Another alternative choice to buying plantar fasciitis shoes is to buy a set of custom made orthotics from a qualified podiatrist or orthopaedic surgery.
+Another alternative choice to buying new shoes to treat foot pain is to buy a set of custom made orthotics from a qualified podiatrist or orthopaedic surgery.

 To get these made, you will have to have a session with the podiatrist and have your feet properly measured using a 3D scanner to ensure the correct fit.